lukecav/awesome-wp-speed-up/README.md

 # awesome-wp-speed-up
-Plugins to speed up and optimize your WordPress site.
+Plugins and resources to speed up and optimize your WordPress site

 ## Table Of Contents
 * [Page Caching Plugins](#page-caching-plugins)